-- Research activities conducted wholly in California, e.g., manufacturing, assay development, animal studies, biomarker testing, etc.; - For preclinical research, activities that are directly required to support California activities.
-Allowable Project Costs under this paragraph include the share of preclinical costs that are directly required to support the California activities but exclude any costs recovered under paragraph (1) and the costs for project activities where an out-of-state organization performing the activities retains intellectual property or publication rights in any intellectual property (e.g., invention, technology, data) arising out of the CIRM funded project.
+Unallowable Costs: For both California Organizations and Non-California Organizations, Allowable Project Costs do NOT include the costs of activities performed by a separate out-of-state organization that retains intellectual property or publication rights in any intellectual property (e.g., invention, technology, data) arising out of the CIRM funded project.

-CIRM may determine, in its sole discretion, whether an applicant is a California organization and whether the project activities are allowable.
+CIRM Discretion: CIRM may determine, in its sole discretion, whether an applicant is a California organization and whether the project activities are allowable.